City between sea and sky.

 At the outset of redesigning all 96 rooms at the Opus Vancouver two years ago, the design team created five characters, intended to represent the hotel’s prototypical guests: Pierre, the Parisian restaurant critic, Dede, the actress from Los Angeles, Mike, the gay doctor from New York, and Billy, the rock musician from London.
 And last but certainly not least, Susan, the child-friendly yoga enthusiast from Toronto.
 To satisfy the whims of these five fictitious muses, five varied design concepts were developed based on different color scales, art objects and even music playlists.

 Irrespective of type, all the rooms have iPads, espresso machines and free rental bicycles.
-The Opus is colorful, cool and just a bit retro.
-No wonder that it’s also a favorite with celebrities: Lady Gaga has stayed here, despite being a square peg with respect to the schemes.
+The Opus is colourful, cool and just a bit retro.
+No wonder that it’s also a favourite with celebrities: Lady Gaga has stayed here, despite being a square peg with respect to the schemes.

 Fitness path with a view.

 English Bay Beach is the perfect place to strap on your jogging shoes, join the endless stream of runners and experience one of the world’s most spectacular running trails.
 The path leads ten kilometers (six miles) along the edge of Stanley Park, around the green peninsula’s circumference – water on one side, the stately trees of the forest preserve on the other.
 On it continues past beaches, cliffs and a bronze statue called “Girl in a Wetsuit”, then finally past the Royal Vancouver Yacht Club and the Rowing Club.
 Watch out: joggers are permitted to run in both directions, but cyclists and rollerbladers must go counterclockwise.